 - 1 tone, repeating every 5 seconds: This indicates no RAM is installed.

 - 3 successive tones, a 5 second pause (repeating): This indicates RAM does not pass a data integrity check.

 - 1 long tone while holding down the power button: Indicates an EFI ROM update is in progress on a computer manufactured before 2012.

 - 3 long tones, 3 short tones, 3 long tones: Indicates EFI ROM corruption is detected and the computer is in EFI ROM recovery mode.

 Pressing and holding keys when the startup tone sounds can make your Mac function in different ways.
-To learn more see Startup key combinations for Intel-based Macs.
+To learn more, see Startup key combinations for Mac.